Florence downgraded to tropical storm after first deaths reported in North Carolina

 More than 600,000 people had already lost power by 1 p.m.
 Friday, the North Carolina Department of Public Safety reported.

-Duke Energy said in a tweet that they anticipate 1 to 3 million outages across the Carolinas, adding that restoration in the hardest-hit communities could take weeks.
+Duke Energy said in a tweet that they expect 1 to 3 million outages across the Carolinas, adding that "restoration in the hardest-hit communities could take weeks."

 Officials said some 1.7 million people in the Carolinas and Virginia were warned to evacuate, but it's unclear how many did.
 The homes of about 10 million were under watches or warnings for the hurricane or tropical storm conditions.